Why can't I create a board outside of a Workspace anymore?

 Ok, but why?

-Moving forward, new features in Trello are being shipped within the context of Workspaces.
+We believe the concept of Workspaces helps make collaboration easier!
+In addition, new features in Trello are being shipped within the context of Workspaces.

 How do I make a personal board now?

 All boards need to be part of a Workspace, but you can definitely create a Workspace where you are the only member and use it to hold your personal boards.

 If I’m on a Workspace, can’t everyone see my boards?

 Actually, no!
 Board visibility settings are still relevant here: meaning you are still able to set a board to Private, Workspace Visible, or Public.
 Private boards are only visible to the board's members, and the admins of the Workspace if the board is created in a paid Workspace.
 Free Workspace admins cannot see or access private boards within that Workspace.

 I just use Trello on my own, do I still need a Workspace?

 Yes, but it's up to you how to use them!
 Whether you’re using Trello by yourself or collaboratively, you can create a Workspace for any purpose you like.
 You could create multiple Workspaces to organize boards that have a shared groups of collaborators, or just have one Workspace with boards for different projects.